Home Blogs Performance Analysis and Backtests of Horizon smallcases

 The starting index for all portfolios is kept at 100 for ease of comparison.
 It starts on 31st Dec 2004.
 As you can see, the shortest line (TY 2014) shows the wealth amassed over 10 years — on 31st Dec 2014.
 Similarly, the second shortest line (TY 2019) is the one maturing after 15 years (on 31st Dec 2019).
 Since the other 4 portfolios are yet to reach their target years, the backtested data has been updated till 31st Dec 2021.

-As we have said before, the further your target year, the more aggressive will be your investments (in asset classes like equity and gold) in the initial years and hence you can see in the above chart that the later your target year for a smallcase, the higher the wealth you have generated.
+As we have said before, the further your target year, the more aggressive your investments (in asset classes like equity and gold) in the initial years, and hence you can see in the above chart that the later your target year for a smallcase, the higher the wealth you have generated.
 This can be noticed by seeing that, for example, the line for 2039 is higher than 2034, which is higher than 2029, and so on…

-This backtesting confirms our theory of how target-date investing should work — that is, further your target date, higher the allocation to aggressive asset classes and as the target date approaches, investments will shift to more conservative asset classes like cash and bonds.
+This backtesting confirms our theory of how target-date investing should work — that is, further your target date, higher the allocation to aggressive asset classes, and as the target date approaches, investments will shift to more conservative asset classes like cash and bonds.

-While backtesting our hypothesis this way, we realised that if we only built the backtests taking 2004 as the base year, there may be some kind of base-period bias.
+While backtesting our hypothesis this way, we realized that if we only built the backtests taking 2004 as the base year, there may be some kind of base-period bias.
 To eliminate any kind of base-period bias, we tested the 6 different horizons as taken in the previous example with different starting points.
 Apart from the one above that starts on 31st Dec 2004, we ran backtests starting on 31st Dec 2005, 31st Dec 2006, 31st Dec 2007, 31st Dec 2008 and 31st Dec 2009.

 For each of these starting points, you can see a graph below, similar to the one we have above.
 It is worth of noting that all trajectories are similar to what was expected and our hypothesis worked across different testing periods.
 However, it is prudent to note that these are backtested results and the future market outlook doesn’t necessarily always reflect how markets will behave going forward.

-Volatility, returns and CAGR of backtested smallcases
+Volatility, returns, and CAGR of backtested smallcases

-We backtested 6 horizons — 10, 15, 20, 25, 30 and 35-year smallcases over 6 different base years.
-After generating the data, we built out 3 tables — one outlining the annualized returns (CAGR) of an absolute investment, the next outlining the XIRR of the monthly SIP and the last showcasing each smallcase’s volatility.
+We backtested 6 horizons — 10, 15, 20, 25, 30, and 35-year smallcases over 6 different base years.
+After generating the data, we built out 3 tables — one outlining the annualized returns (CAGR) of an absolute investment, the next outlining the XIRR of the monthly SIP, and the last showcasing each smallcase’s volatility.

 • XIRR: The second table illustrates the average, minimum, and maximum XIRR an investor would have achieved had he invested in the respective Horizon.
 One clear takeaway is that the variation in maximum & minimum annualized returns in the SIP method has been reduced and is much closer to the overall average, further signifying the power of SIP vs lumpsum investing.